xanschwarz/Professional-ReadMe-Generator/README.md

 ## License

-The license under which this project is covered is the Apache License 2.0.
+The license under which this project is covered is the The Unlicense.

 ## Contributing